robrwo/Plack-Middleware-Statsd/README.md

     This is treated as a timing rather than a counter, so that statistics can be saved.

+- `psgi.request.content-type.$TYPE.$SUBTYPE`

+    A counter for the content type of request bodies is incremented, e.g.
+    `psgi.request.content-type.application.x-www-form-urlencoded`.

+    Any modifiers in the type, e.g. `charset`, will be ignored.

 - `psgi.response.content-length`

     The content-length of the response, if it is specified in the header.